NEWater: History

 Singapore considered water recycling to augment its limited fresh water supply starting in the 1970s.
 A Master Plan drafted in 1972 identified water reclamation and desalination as alternatives to reduce dependence on imported water from Malaysia.
 Subsequently, an experimental water reclamation treatment plant was built in 1974, but the operation was terminated after only one year due to costs and reliability issues.

 In 1998, the Public Utilities Board (PUB) and the Ministry of the Environment and Water Resources (MEWR) initiated the Singapore Water Reclamation Study (NEWater Study).
 The aim was to determine if NEWater was a viable source of raw water for Singapore's needs.
 NEWater and desalination both were explored to reduce reliance on water imported from Malaysia, which has long been a source of friction between the Malaysian and Singapore governments.
 The Malaysian government is treaty-bound to sell water to Singapore until 2061, but it has no obligation to do so after that date.

 In 2001, PUB initiated efforts to identify non-potable uses of water.
-NEWater, because of its high quality, became the supply of choice for industries' demands.
+NEWater, because of its high quality, became the supply of choice for industry demands.
 This use provided an outlet for this new water supply without increasing the demand on the limited potable water supply.

 The PUB launched NEWater to the public in 2003, with the opening of the first two NEWater plants - the Bedok and Kranji plants - as well as the NEWater Visitor Centre.
 In anticipation of the potential public concerns over the safety of recycled water, NEWater was carefully implemented.
 The PUB was cautious in its usage of terms, avoiding terms such as 'wastewater' or 'sewage' that carried a negative connotation.
 Sewage treatment plants were renamed to 'water reclamation plants' and sewage or wastewater were referred to as 'used water'.
 This contributed to a positive framing of NEWater, enhancing public acceptance of reused water.
 In addition, the government extensively engaged the public through exhibitions and advertisements to educate them about NEWater.
 The NEWater Visitor Centre, which allows people to view the NEWater treatment process, was also opened to enhance visitors' understanding of how NEWater is produced.
 These public engagement efforts were aimed at correcting any misunderstandings people might have towards recycled water and increasing public support for reused water.

+Also, innovative technologies which was promoted by international industries applied on NEWater, such as LG Chem and DuPont in its reverse osmosis technologies.